thnewlands/unity-botw-screenspace-rain/README.md

 Add more soft volume to droplets
 Make the pattering deal with occlusion of the rain
 Add some kind of fog to wrap around ridges to compliment the effect.
+Rewrite without the normal texture to make it compatible with Forward rendering.

 Please feel free to branch and make pull requests as you see fit!